RANDO11199/Triplet/README.md

-# Triplet: Triangle Patchlet for Physics-Based Inverse Rendering and Scene Parameter Approximation
+# Triplet: Triangle Patchlet for Mesh-Based Inverse Rendering and Scene Parameter Approximation

 At present, this repository contains the code to evaluate the results of:
 - [x] Rasterization - BlinnPhong